 There are no universal requirements for typical animal breeding jobs, and most training comes on the job.
 Some jobs may require work-related experience in a similar setting, an associate's degree or vocational school training.
 Horse breeders will want to be knowledgeable in science, mathematics, technology and engineering, and depending on whether they own their own farm, may want to have management skills as well.
 Two years of job training with individuals experienced in a similar occupation is typical for aspiring breeders.

 Horse trainer jobs entail altering the behavior of horses through instruction, most likely in a racing or riding capacity.
 The job is a physically demanding one and has a lot of close contact with horses, so observant and persistent individuals with a high level of comfort toward animals are ideal.
-As noted by the BLS, the annual wage for the middle half of all animal trainers, including horse trainers, was $20,640-$40,010 in May 2015.
+As noted by the BLS, animal trainers, including horse trainersn the 90th percentile or higher earned $67,180 or more per year, whereas the bottom 10th percentile earned $25,220 or less per year, in May 2018.
 Competition for training jobs is strong, since few positions are open, the BLS noted.

 Trainers typically do not need a formal education beyond that of a high school diploma or equivalent.
 Prospective equine trainers will benefit from any previous experience working with animals.
 Additionally, knowledge and skill in the latest trends in animal training and the ability to think creatively and solve problems are important for this occupation.
 Individuals may consider apprenticeship opportunities as well, in addition to the requisite on-the-job training.

 Equine veterinarians are tasked with the treatment and diagnosis of illnesses, diseases and injuries in horse populations.
 Particularly for equine veterinarians, this means more than just operating in a medical office environment, and can entail traveling to a horse and providing medical treatment on the spot.
 This gives special importance to a veterinarian's ability to communicate information and recommendations to horse owners effectively regarding such issues as housing, disease prevention, medical procedures, medications and feeding.
-The BLS stated in May 2015 that the middle half of all veterinarians earned $69,280-$116,970 annually.
-The BLS also states that employment for veterinarians is expected to grow 9% from 2014-2024, which is faster than most occupations.
+The BLS stated in May 2018 that the middle half of all veterinarians earned $73,580-$122,180 annually.
+The BLS also states that employment for veterinarians is expected to grow much faster than average from 2018-2028.

 In order to become a practicing equine veterinarian, it's necessary to earn a Doctor of Veterinary Medicine degree.
 Prospective veterinary school students will need to earn a bachelor's degree first and have pre-veterinary-related educational experience, as well as submit test scores to qualify.
 Acceptance into veterinarian programs is competitive and may require moving to a different state.
 Upon earning a graduate degree, aspiring veterinarians may elect to get experience through an internship before starting a career.
 Each state also has licensing requirements that must be met before becoming a practicing equine veterinarian.